vanduc1102/vanduc1102.github.io/_posts/2021-12-19-nodejs-web3-example.md

 ```

-To create a contract instance - ERC20: You can listen events, call methods of a given contract.
+## To create a contract instance - ERC20: You can listen events and call methods of a given contract.

 ```js